200 South Orange: Details

 Designed in contemporary postmodern style, the building has a beige and green color scheme accented in blue hues.
 There are 35 stories with 30 floors of usable office space.
 The tower has a six-level parking garage and its lobby is an eight-story atrium.
 The building is topped with four green pyramids and the upper five stories is actually one large floor that provides panoramic views of Orlando and the surrounding area.
 However, this floor is not open to the general public.
 A pre-existing skyscraper is integrated in the center's design.
 This original building, which was re-faced during the 1987-1988 construction of the main tower, was the original First National Bank at Orlando.
 This original building was built in 1958–1960.
 Later the building was renovated to suit SunTrust, the windows were changed individually instead of keeping the windows a stripe, and was the first of six branch banks of what would become Sun Bank, and then later SunTrust.
 The building name has changed from SunTrust Center to 200 South Orange due to the move out of the company.
-They are now located in The Church Street Plaza Tower built in late 2019 which has been renamed SunTrust Plaza.
+They relocated to the nearby 28-floor "SunTrust Plaza at Church Street Station" office building on the corner of Garland Avenue and South Street in 2020.

 The evening lighting scheme provides amber illumination on the four pyramids and white illumination on the upper floors.
 There is a restaurant on the ground level of the building.
 The tower is home to the consulates of Argentina and the trade offices of Qingdao, China.

-The tower's height of 441 ft is the unofficial height limit of skyscrapers constructed in downtown Orlando.
-Local architects speculate that the Federal Aviation Administration has imposed a height limit on buildings in Orlando, because the Orlando Executive Airport is located a few miles east of downtown and its flight path leads over the city center.
+While there is no official height limit for a skyscraper in Orlando, any building planned with significant height requires the approval of the Federal Aviation Administration.
+This is because of overlapping flight paths between Orlando International Airport and Orlando Executive Airport, which caused the latter to be assigned to the lower flight levels, and also due to their close proximity to downtown Orlando.
 As a result, 200 South Orange has remained the tallest building in Orlando since 1988.